leverdeterre/PermissiveResearch/README.md

 Advantages :
 - No more problems with CoreData (context/thread),
 - Performances,
-- 100% resusable for each projects that need to perform analysis in hudge data,
+- 100% resusable for each projects that need to perform analysis in huge data,
 - Search algorithm are easy customizable,
 - 3 algorithms already implemented,